82nd Training Wing

 The 82nd Training Wing is a wing of the United States Air Force.
-It's assigned to the Air Education and Training Command (AETC), Second Air Force.
-It's stationed at Sheppard Air Force Base, near Wichita Falls, Texas, and serves as the host unit for the base.
+It's assigned to the Air Education and Training Command (AETC) Second Air Force.
+It's stationed at the Sheppard Air Force Base, near Wichita Falls, Texas, and serves as the host unit for the base.

-The 82nd Training Wing provides technical training to more than 60,000 airmen, soldiers, sailors, Marines, and international students annually.
-It delivers more than 1,000 courses across More then 60 Air Force specialties, including aircraft maintenance, civil engineering, nuclear weapons, conventional munitions, aerospace ground equipment, telecommunications, and other advanced logistics and support skills.
+The 82nd Training Wing provides technical training to more than 60,000 airmen, soldiers, sailors, marines, and international students annually.
+It delivers more than 1,000 courses across more than 60 Air Force specialties, including aircraft maintenance, civil engineering, nuclear weapons, conventional munitions, aerospace ground equipment, telecommunications, and other advanced logistics and support skills.

 The Wing hosts the Euro-NATO Joint Jet Pilot Training Program (ENJJPT), a multi-nationally staffed flying training initiative that prepares combat pilots from NATO member nations.

 As of 2025, the commander of the 82nd Training Wing is Brigadier General George T.M.
 Dietrich III.
 The Command Chief Master Sergeant is Chief Master Sergeant John P. Chilcote.

 Units

-The 82nd Training Wing is one of four technical training wings under Air Education and Training Command.
+The 82nd Training Wing is one of the four technical training wings under Air Education and Training Command.